App certification requirements for the Windows Store

 We describe these APIs in the Windows Store apps API reference.
-Your app may only depend on software listed in the Windows Store or that is identified as Windows 8 compatible in the Windows Compatiblity Center.
+Your app may only depend on software listed in the Windows Store or that is identified as Windows 8 compatible in the Windows Compatibility Center.

 Your app must not use registered protocols or file handlers to implement bi-directional data exchange with another app.
 Protocols and file handlers are customer controlled and are not guaranteed to be unique to any app.
 This means you cannot be certain of what app responds to a protocol or file handler invocation.